driusan/lmt/Implementation.md

 "io"
 ```

-Initializing the maps is pretty straight forward:
+Initializing the maps is pretty straight forward (note: the source names the
+following block `"Initialize"`):

 ```go "Initialize"
 // Initialize the maps